 Neil Forbes, one of the UK’s leading avian vets, was happy to talk about the health hazards of Parrot ownership in relation to children.
 ‘In 25 years of practice, I’ve never come across a case of a child becoming ill from handling Parrots.’
 Dr Forbes counsels that every responsible owner has a new bird tested for psittacosis.

-This illness - a type of pneumonia - can be serious but is rarely fatal and is more of a hazard to pregnant woman and the elderly than to children.
+This illness – a type of pneumonia – can be serious.
+However it is rarely fatal and is more of a hazard to pregnant woman and the elderly than to children.

 Forbes says that provided the bird is given a clean bill of health from a reputable avian vet and is kept away from strange birds there should never be any problem.
 He advises proper research into what species to buy and to provide enough enrichment and stimulation for any bird.
 His own two daughters grew up in a Parrot household.